 People with ALD have mutations in the gene that makes ALDP.
 Their bodies don’t make enough ALDP.

 Men are typically affected by ALD at an earlier age than women and usually have more severe symptoms.
-ALD affects males more than females because it is X-linked.
-This means that the gene mutation that causes it is on the X chromosome.
-Men only have one X chromosome, while women have two copies of it.
-That means that women can have one normal gene and one copy with the gene mutation.
+ALD affects males more than females because it is inherited in an X-linked pattern.
+This means that the responsible gene mutation is on the X chromosome.
+Men only have one X chromosome, while women have two.
+Because women have two X chromosomes, they can have one normal gene and one copy with the gene mutation.

 Women who have only one copy of the mutation have much milder symptoms than men.
 In some cases, women who carry the gene don’t have symptoms at all.
 Their normal copy of the gene makes enough ALDP to help mask their symptoms.
 Most women with ALD have adrenomyelopathy.
 Addison’s disease and childhood cerebral ALD are less common.